stas-bool/raycast-gemai/README.md

-# GemAI - Your Intelligent Raycast Assistant powered by Gemini
+# GemAI - Intelligent Raycast Assistant with Gemini AI

 **GemAI** is a powerful Raycast extension that brings Google's Gemini AI directly into your workflow.
 Perform a wide array of tasks – from drafting emails and summarizing articles to translating languages and analyzing screenshots – all without leaving Raycast.
 GemAI is designed to be your versatile and quick assistant for numerous office and daily routine tasks.

-*(Suggestion: Replace the placeholder above with a GIF showcasing GemAI in action!)*

 ## ✨ Key Features